NLog/NLog.github.io/_posts/2015-05-28-nlog-4-release-candidate.md

 * In case of `${all-event-properties:Format=[key] is [value]}` this would write: `Test is InfoWrite, coolness is 200%, a is not b`

-### Logging exceptions (**breaking change**)

-Logging exceptions is now more consistent and complete then before.
-This is a breaking change.
-All the logger methods, like `.Debug`, `Error` etc has now a first optional parameter of the type `Exception`.
-Only that parameter would be written as `Exception` to the log and can be used in the layout renderer like ` ${exception:format=tostring}`.

-#### Changes:

-*	All "exception" methods are starting with `Exception`.
-E.g `Error(Exception exception, string message, params object[] args)`.
-*	All "exception" methods has 'args' as parameter for formatting the message.
-*	All "exception" methods has an overload with an `IFormatProvider` as parameter.

-Changes that are not backwards-compatible.
-*	removed "exceptionCandidate" hack: `Log(string message, Exception ex)` would write to exception property instead of message.
-This is non-backwards compatible in behaviour!
-*	all other "exception methods": Eg. `ErrorException` and `Error(string message, Exception exception)` are marked as `Obsolete`, also in the interfaces.

-{% highlight csharp %}

-//NLog 4.0
-Logger.Error(ex, "ow noos");
-Logger.Error(ex, "ow noo {0}", "s");

-//Obsolete
-Logger.ErrorException(ex, "ow noos");

-//BREAKING CHANGE: no compile error, but exception is used in message formatting.
-Logger.Error("ow noos", ex); //don't do this.
-//consistent with:
-Logger.Error("ow noos {0}", var1");

-{% endhighlight %}

 ### Writing to JSON

 A new layout that renders log events as structured JSON documents.